(720 ILCS 5/9-2.1)

 unborn child if those acts were committed during any abortion, as defined

-in Section 2 of the Illinois Abortion Law of 1975, as amended, to which the
+in Section 1-10 of the Reproductive Health Act, to which the

 consented.
 This Section shall not apply to acts which were committed